deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17637/index.md

 > </details>

-> Table 1 compares the performance of MIA-DPO and other direct preference optimization methods across five multi-image benchmarks, showing MIA-DPO's significant performance improvement on both LLaVa-v1.5 and InternLM-XC2.5.
+> Table 1 compares the performance of MIA-DPO and other DPO methods across five multi-image benchmarks, showing MIA-DPO's significant performance improvements on LLaVa-v1.5 and InternLM-XC2.5.

 {{< table-caption >}}